Summary: in this tutorial, you’ll learn about the PHP AND operator and how to use it to build a complex logical expression.

 In practice, you’ll use the logical AND operator in the if, if-else, if-elseif, while, and do-while statements.

-Short-circuiting
+Short-circuiting #

 When the value of the first operand is false

-, the logical AND operator knows that the result must be also false
+, the logical AND operator knows that the result must also be false

 .
 In this case, it doesn’t evaluate the second operand.
 This process is called short-circuiting.